Gene therapy is a new treatment for macular degeneration that is being researched by Oxford BioMedica at several study

 neurons in the brain and retinal cells in the eye."

 Three different groups of participants received a different dose level with the third group receiving the highest dose.

 According to the clinicaltrials.gov website:

 "There are two parts to the study.
 A dose-escalation phase looking at three doses of RetinoStat starting with the lowest dose, three patients will be recruited at each dose level.
 The escalation phase will be followed by a dose confirmation phase where the highest dose that is safe and well tolerated will be examined in 9 patients."

-Participants were 50 years old or older with a diagnoses of wet macular degeneration that shows leaking blood vessels.
+Participants were 50 years old or older with a diagnoses of wet macular degeneration that showed leaking blood vessels.

 The participant cannot have received any steroid treatment within 3 months the screening for this study or have any anti-VEGF injection such as Lucentis or Avastin within one month of being screened.